Alexandria Ocasio-Cortez Says Bernie Sanders Is ‘Much Stronger’ Than Joe Biden With Independent Voters

-New York Rep. and Bernie Sanders supporter Alexandria Ocasio-Cortez spoke to CNN’s Chris Cuomo earlier this week and made a case for pitting the Vermont Senator against Donald Trump instead of current Democratic frontrunner Joe Biden.
-As noted by Breitbart, the progressive congresswoman tweeted alongside a clip of her appearance and claimed the Sanders would perform better in the industrial Midwest against Trump and “put key Southwest states in play.”
+New York congresswoman and Bernie Sanders supporter Alexandria Ocasio-Cortez spoke to CNN’s Chris Cuomo earlier this week and made a case for pitting the Vermont senator against Donald Trump instead of current Democratic front-runner Joe Biden.
+As noted by Breitbart, the progressive congresswoman tweeted alongside a clip of her appearance and claimed that Sanders would perform better in the industrial Midwest against Trump and “put key Southwest states in play.”

-In addition to such regional advantages, Ocasio-Cortez also claimed Sanders would have more pull with Independents, who The Washington Post recently reportedly outnumber registered Republicans for the first time in the United States.
+In addition to such regional advantages, Ocasio-Cortez also claimed Sanders would have more pull with independents, who The Washington Post recently reportedly outnumber registered Republicans for the first time in the U.S.

 “@BernieSanders is also much, much stronger with independent voters who we will need in November.
 He is a stronger candidate than Biden against Trump.
 I’m not just saying that because we align on progressive policy.
 I’m saying it because I believe it is true.”

 In early February, Common Dreams reported that a national Reuters/Ipsos poll showed Sanders leading Trump by 18 percentage points among independents in a hypothetical head-to-head.
-Specifically, the Medicare of All advocate gained the support of 46 percent of registered independents, compared to Trump, who won just 28 percent support.
+Specifically, the Medicare for All advocate gained the support of 46 percent of registered independents, compared to Trump, who won just 28 percent support.

 “Bernie Sanders is undeniably the strongest candidate against Donald Trump,” journalist Walker Bragman tweeted in response to the survey.